Metasis-Media/php74-apache-docker/README.md

-# Laravel + Docker POC

-**Warning:** Long-term exposure to Docker may cause loss of sanity, insomnia and gray hair.
-This code is known to the state of California to cause cancer, birth defects, and reproductive harm.
+# Apache+PHP74

 ### Assumptions
-- MySQL as a Service in Azure
+- MySQL as a Service or Vagrant MySQL
 - Volume with wwwroot will be mounted at start

 ### Building Locally